DamasoMagno/Annotes-api/README.md

 - [ ] User should be able share anotation
 - [ ] User should be able find anotation by name
 - [ ] User should be able find anotation by tag
-- [ ] User should be able find anotation by creation or favorite
 - [ ] User should be able recover your annotation from trash before 7 days